<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 Content Team

-Checkmarx warned users Friday that hackers published a malicious version of its Jenkins AST plugin to the Jenkins Marketplace.
-The compromised plugin, which integrates Checkmarx One security scanning into Jenkins pipelines, was part of an ongoing supply chain attack that began in March.
+Checkmarx warned users on May 9 that hackers had published a malicious version of its Jenkins AST plugin — 2026.5.09 — to the Jenkins Marketplace.
+The plugin, which wires Checkmarx One scanning into Jenkins pipelines, carried a stealer going after crypto wallets, VPN configs, and AWS and GitHub credentials on Windows, Linux and macOS.

 Source: Security Week